Universal-Basic-Compute/serenissima/backend/docs/engine.md

 2. For each vacant building, there is a 20% chance it will attract a new citizen
 3. When a building attracts a citizen, the system:
    - Generates a new citizen of the appropriate social class based on the building type:
-     - Canal houses attract Patricians
+     - Canal houses attract Nobili
      - Merchant houses attract Cittadini
      - Artisan houses attract Popolani
      - Fisherman cottages attract Facchini